11 signs your old relationships are affecting your current one

 Sometimes the signs might not be apparent until you're in the bedroom.
 Neo said people can have sexual hangups around their previous relationships for various reasons.

-David Brudö, the CEO and cofounder of personal development and mental well-being app Remente, told Business Insider a habit that can form as a result of a bad relationship is an inability to communicate effectively.
+David Brud, the CEO and cofounder of personal development and mental well-being app Remente , told Business Insider a habit that can form as a result of a bad relationship is an inability to communicate effectively.

 "If you felt that you weren't listened to in a previous relationship, your way of communicating might be more aggressive than necessary in the new one," he said, adding that this can lead to resentment building up.